Topic IndexLibrary Index

 The following are some of the different types of nasal surgery:

 Septoplasty.
 Septoplasty is the surgical correction of defects and deformities of the nasal septum (the partition between the nostrils).
-Examples of septoplasty include the following:
+Septoplasty may be done to:

 Rhinoplasty.
-Rhinoplasty is the surgical repair of a defect of the nose, including reshaping or resizing the nose.
-Rhinoplasty may be performed to accomplish the following:
+Rhinoplasty is the surgical repair of a defect or appearance of the nose, including reshaping or resizing the nose.
+Rhinoplasty may be done at the same time as septoplasty.
+It may be done to:

 Change the size of the nose